soundpickr/examples/README.md

 - [React Native example to connect with our API and metaplayer](https://github.com/soundpickr/examples/tree/main/react-native-api-and-metaplayer)
-- NextJs example to connect with our API and metaplayer (work in progress)
+- [NextJs example to connect with our API and metaplayer] (https://github.com/soundpickr/examples/tree/main/nextjs-api-integration)